 With the common situation of rotation in the penis, the dorsal vein should be regarded as 12 o’clock, to avoid the dorsal arteries which lie either side of the vein.
 Some is injected superficial and some is just deep to the fascia.
-I also do a ventral ring at the scrotal/penile border to pick up the innervation from the superficial perineal nerve.
-Total dose given about 1.5 ml of 1% lignocaine plain for a baby of 4-5 Kg
+I also do a ventral ring about 1/2 way down the shaft to pick up the innervation from the superficial perineal nerve.
+Total dose given need not exceed about 1.0 ml of 1% lignocaine plain.

 This may seem a lot of areas, but I have discovered that if I do this, I will almost always have total anaesthesia of the penis, and a relaxed baby.
 They are also given paracetamol, morphine liquid (0.05mg per Kg to a maximum of 0.25mg), and Lignocaine cream to the injection area 60 mins before surgery.

-Wait 5 minutes for effective anaesthesia.
+Wait 6 minutes for effective anaesthesia.